-The largest non-randomised closed-loop study to date involved 124 participants (30 adolescents aged 14-21 years and 94 adults aged 22-75 years) over 3 months with the primary aim being safety rather than efficacy of closed-loop use59.
-In the longest closed-loop study to date, also non-randomised, day-and-night hybrid closed-loop was used in 14 adults over 6 months with median proportion of time in sensor glucose target range (3.9-10.0mmol/l) of 76% during daytime and 78% during night-time.
+The largest non-randomised closed-loop study to date by Bergenstal et al involved 124 participants (30 adolescents aged 14-21 years and 94 adults aged 22-75 years) over 3 months with the primary aim being safety rather than efficacy of closed-loop use59.
+In the longest closed-loop study to date, also non-randomised, day-and-night hybrid closed-loop was used in 14 adults over 6 months with median proportion of time in sensor glucose target range [3.9-10.0mmol/l (70-180mg/dl)] of 76% during daytime and 78% during night-time.
 Closed-loop use declined over time from median values of 87% at the beginning to 70% at the end of the study60.

-The efficacy and safety of a single-hormone fully closed-loop system with intraperitoneal insulin delivery through the DiaPort system was assessed in a non-randomised parallel design 24-h inpatient study involving 10 adults with type 1 diabetes61.
-Compared to subcutaneous insulin delivery, intraperitoneal insulin delivery with a modified control algorithm led to higher percentage of time with plasma glucose in target range (4.4-7.7mmol/l) and lower mean plasma glucose (8.4 vs. 10.5mmol/) (p=0.03 and p=0.004).
+The efficacy and safety of a single-hormone fully closed-loop system with intraperitoneal insulin delivery through the DiaPort system was assessed in a non-randomised parallel design 24-h inpatient study by Dassau et al involving 10 adults with type 1 diabetes61.
+Compared to subcutaneous insulin delivery, intraperitoneal insulin delivery with a modified control algorithm led to higher percentage of time with plasma glucose in target range [4.4-7.7mmol/l (79-139mg/dl)] and lower mean plasma glucose (8.4 vs. 10.5mmol/l [151-189mg/dl]) (p=0.03 and p=0.004).
 In spite of comparable time spent hypoglycaemic (2.5% vs. 4.1%, p=0.42), those receiving intraperitoneal insulin delivery required significantly higher amount of rescue carbohydrates to prevent hypoglycaemia.

 Limitations

 Although a significant progress has been made, further enhancements could improve closed-loop performance.
 The delayed absorption of present rapid-acting insulin analogues remains a barrier to optimum closed-loop performance62 and contributes to a less favourable performance during daytime compared to night-time as meal-related excursions and physical activity induce rapid changes in insulin requirements.
 As such, the delayed insulin action contributes to the residual risk of hypoglycaemia observed with single-hormone systems in the late post-prandial period and during exercise.
+Ultrafast insulin analogues with accelerated pharmacokinetics have been developed as a solution to overcome these limitations63.
+Another approach to enhance the pharmacokinetic profile of subcutaneous insulin delivery comprises local warming devices which accelerates insulin absorption following bolus delivery64.

-6364Although the addition of glucagon may alleviate this risk, it also adds to the complexity, cost, and burden of the system to the user.
-Safety data on the long-term use of subcutaneous glucagon are lacking.Device burden is recognised as an important factor potentially limiting the uptake and sustained use of closed-loop systems, thus highlighting the importance of managing user expectations and needs66.
+Although the addition of glucagon may confer additional benefits in terms of hypoglycaemia reduction, it also adds to the complexity, cost, and burden of the system to the user.
+Safety data on the long-term use of subcutaneous glucagon are lacking.
+A recent qualitative study assessing the psychosocial impact of dual hormone closed-loop system in adults reported a reduction in diabetes-related distress, especially with respect to hypoglycaemia.
+However, >75% of users highlighted the burden of daily glucagon replacement and carrying multiple devices65.
+Device burden is recognised as an important factor potentially limiting the uptake and sustained use of closed-loop systems, thus highlighting the importance of managing user expectations and needs66.
 Closed-loop users will need to be made aware of the need for associated activities, e.g. the need for sensor calibration, and bolusing for hybrid closed-loop systems, and troubleshooting resilience to resolve, for example, connectivity problems.

 Outlook and conclusion